briancain/GodotServer-Docker/README.md

 # Godot 4.x Headless Server as a Container

 This repository contains a Dockerfile to build a Godot 4.x headless server container.
+It can be used for running Godot in headless mode as a standalone server for things like multiplayer games running in The Cloud :cloud:.

 ## Usage